 Remember how I mentioned that I was wide awake when I reached the sun-drenched island of Bali, even though I had barely slept for 36 hours?
 Flying home from Bali, I had a similar experience.
 I left around midnight local time and, 24 hours later, when it had reached midnight again in Bali, I arrived at home in the early afternoon.
 I slept even less on the flight home than I did on the flight there, and it was the middle of the night in Bali when I got home, but somehow I still managed to stay awake for another eight hours or so and do all my laundry.
 I could only manage this great feat because the sun was out and my brain knew it was daytime (even if I didn’t want to admit it).

-When the sun shines, and light enters your eyes, it’s fed into two places in the brain: 1) your visual centers, so you can see, control your eye movements and how much light your pupils let in, etc, and 2) the regions of your brain that control your body clock.
+When the sun shines, and light enters your eyes, it’s fed into two places in the brain: 1) your visual centers, so you can see as well as control your eye movements and the amount of light your pupils let in, etc, and 2) the regions of your brain that control your body clock.
 When light hits those latter regions, it causes your brain to produce proteins that keep you awake.
 So when the sun is up, it can keep you awake, even if you’ve been on a plane for 24 hours and haven’t slept.

 What can I blame for my stupid body clock?

-All of your body clocks (including for sleep, hunger, blood pressure, body temperature, and others) are handled in an itty-bitty region of your brain called the suprachiasmatic (soop-ruh-kye-asthmatic) nucleus.
+All of your body clocks (including for sleep, hunger, blood pressure, body temperature, and others) are handled in an itty-bitty region of your brain called the suprachiasmatic (soop-ruh-kye-asthmatic) nucleus (SCN).
 This region is called so because it sits above the optic chiasm, which is where the light coming from your two eyes comes together.
-If a rodent experiences damage in this region, it’ll still get the same amount of sleep as a healthy rodent, but it will sleep on an erratic schedule (like a cat, dog or newborn baby).
-People who have sleep disorders where they can’t sleep on a normal 24 hour schedule often have a problem with their suprachiasmatic nucleus.
+If a rodent’s SCN gets damaged, it’ll still get the same amount of sleep as a healthy rodent, but it will sleep on an erratic schedule (like a newborn baby).
+People who have sleep disorders where they can’t sleep on a normal 24-hour schedule often have a problem with their suprachiasmatic nucleus.

 Getting Over Jet lag

-Your suprachiasmatic nucleus is there to keep you on a regular schedule, and it’s not equipped to handle a sudden shift in sunlight hours, such as when you fly across the world.
+Your suprachiasmatic nucleus is there to keep you on a regular schedule, and it’s not equipped to handle a sudden shift in daylight hours, such as when you fly across the world.

 Many people try to hack their brains to overcome jet lag as soon as possible.
 To trick their brains into realizing its daytime where they are, some people may put on a nightlight before they leave town and then use a sunlamp or some other bright light source during the day once they arrive at their destination.